What happened to Drones? Where is the drone market heading?

 These hobbyists do not have to identify the model aircraft they will operate or if they are flying multiple drones.

-Therefore, the hobbyist registrant data is limited to how many registrants fly drones by zip code, state, and country.
+Therefore, the hobbyist registrant data is limited to the number of registrants who fly drones by zip code, state, and country.

 Yes, the FAA database encompasses registrants operating outside the USA.